noir-lang/noir/docs/docs/dev_docs/getting_started/noir_contracts.md

 :::

 ### Dependencies

 #### `nargo`

 Nargo is Noir's build tool.
 On your terminal, run:

 <InstallNargoInstructions />

 #### Aztec Sandbox

-You need to setup the [aztec sandbox](./sandbox.md)
+You need to setup the [Aztec sandbox](./sandbox.md).

 <!-- TODO([#1056](https://github.com/AztecProtocol/aztec-packages/issues/1056)): Add a step for the starter kit -->

 ## Set up for aztec.nr contracts

-1. Inside the yarn project you created from the [Sandbox](./sandbox.md) page, create a sub-folder where the contracts will reside.
+1. Inside the yarn project you created from the [Aztec.js](./sandbox.md) page, create a sub-folder where the contracts will reside.

 ```bash
 mkdir contracts
 ```